BLEPHAROPLASTY IN HOUSTON TX

 Every blepharoplasty procedure is custom-designed to meet the needs of a specific patient; as such, the only way that Dr. Patel or Dr. Truong can determine how much an individual’s eyelid rejuvenation surgery will cost is with an initial consultation.

 The eyes, which are usually the facial feature people notice most, are one of the areas that begin to show the signs of aging first.
 These signs of aging include sagging upper eyelids, dark circles and under-eye bags.
 At Lift Plastic Surgery in Houston, Dr. Shitel Patel and Dr. Tuan Truong perform eyelid surgery to assist men and women who are interested in looking more youthful.
 In addition, a blepharoplasty can help an individual look more refreshed and awake.
-As highly experienced plastic surgeons, Drs.
-Patel and Truong have the skill and artistic vision necessary to address the signs of aging to provide patients with the beautiful, refreshed and rejuvenated appearance they desire.
 To make an appointment with one of Lift Plastic Surgery’s plastic surgeons, please call (832) 835-1131.
 The office address is 4720 Washington Avenue, Unit A.